 Participation Rules

-Please be sure to read the detailed submission rules available here: https://studentvoice.org/filmfest/rules/
+Please be sure to read the detailed submission rules available here: https://studentvoice.org/filmfest/rules/Here are some highlights from the rules:

 For submissions to the contest to be screened at The One Conference in January 2019, submissions must be received to theSDW Student Voice Video Competition form by December 15, 2018.